 - moving too quickly

-- not moving into full extension of the legs or full flexion of the shoulders
+- not moving into a full extension of the legs or full flexion of the shoulders

 We're looking at extending the hips and flexing the shoulders while learning how to have rotational stability in the spine.
 The better you can

 stabilize the spine and torso while moving your body, the better balance

 and control you'll have while staying safe from injury.

 For a more complete description of the exercise shown here, check out the write up of "Cross Crawl" exercise.

 Good luck!
 Please leave a comment below to let me know if this article is helpful for you.